learn-co-curriculum/dsc-classes-and-instances/README.md

 You will be able to:

-* Describe a class and how it creates objects
+* Describe a class and how it can be used to create objects
 * Describe an instance object
 * Create an instance of a class